eschulz2/Events_Management/README.md

 **NOTE:** Other than to ```clone``` the repository you do NOT need to commit any code using ```git```.
 Simply work on your solutions in the cloned repository on the computer you're working on.
 Then, your interviewer will review it with you.
 Please note also, that **after the interview is over, you should delete your code**.

-**NOTE:** Simply work on your solutions on the computer you're working on.
-Then, your interviewer will review it with you.
-Please note also, that **after the interview is over, you should delete your code**.

 **Good luck!**